 Over the past several years, U.S. P3 structures have evolved in the airport environment.
 They have begun to find a balance between adhering to the core interests of the public entity and engaging productively with the private sector.
-Airport P3s are more often targeted to specific development projects where significant capital is needed or risk is to be allocated - such as the various terminal projects at JFK and LaGuardia, the Great Hall project at Denver, the privately developed ultra-low cost carrier terminal at Austin, or the privatized terminal at Paine Field in suburban Seattle.
+Airport P3s are more often targeted to specific development projects where significant capital is needed or risk is to be allocated - such as the various terminal projects at JFK and LaGuardia, the Great Hall project at Denver, or the newly privatized terminal at Paine Field in suburban Seattle.